aditya19970411/Backend-Task/README.md

 List all friends of the user with teh id specified

 GET /friend/:id
-Lists all friend of friends
+Lists all friends of friends